furunoluiza/furunoluiza/README.md

-# Hi, I'm Alanis! :wave:
+# Hi, I'm Luíza Furuno! :wave:

 ## About me
 I'm a software engineering student at [42Rio](https://42.rio/) and a biological science student at the Federal University of Rio de Janeiro ([UFRJ](https://ufrj.br/)). </br>